 Real Danger: Unsafe Charging and Storing

-A more common issue than fires in electric cars are fires in electric bikes or scooters.
+What's more common that fires in electric cars?
+A lot!
+But one recent issue is fires in electric bikes or scooters.
 This has been a topic of much conversation in New York City, where delivery people rely heavily on these short range transit options.

 The lack of garages and driveways in New York means that delivery drivers often have to charge inside apartment buildings.
 Sometimes, there are multiple e-bikes or e-scooters charging in one apartment, as was the case in a recent fire.